ibmverse/verse-developer/_tutorials/ext-send-data-to-app.markdown

 ### Passing data through cross-document messaging

 If your web application cannot support receiving the data from url request, you can use [cross-document messaging][1] instead.
-To use this method, add the __features__ property to the manifest with the value of  __["core"]__ so that your web application can communicate with Verse.
+To use this method, add the __features__ property to the widget.json file with the value of  __["core"]__ so that your web application can communicate with Verse.

 Before sending the context data to your application, Verse needs to know whether your web application is completely loaded.
 Verse will continue to send a ping widget's message to your web application to check whether the web application is ready.
 Then, when your web application is ready, it needs to post a widget loaded's message back to Verse to identify that it is fully loaded and ready to receive data from Verse.
 The specific messages are like